 “Guadalupe”—which references La Virgen De Guadalupe (a Catholic icon of the Latinx community)—is a meditation on the deity as a dynamic 14 year-old who is the epicenter of a culture, and the power and responsibility that comes along with that.
 “The more I thought about her, the more I was amazed and inspired by such a young girl being one of the most highly regarded figures among men and women.
 This is why I repeat ‘I want to be like her!’
 I thought about what I wanted my little sisters to hear.
 I really challenged myself with all of my songs, to write about things that I wanted other people to hear.
 It’s really weird out there,” she says with a laugh.
 “I wanted to be the voice that I wanted to hear.”

 This kind of humanity and honesty that audiences seek is found in spades throughout Cha Cha Palace.
-Two years in the making, the album is the result of Garcia’s daily experience of finding her own sense of identity and place, feeling torn between saying and doing, of being a voice and speaking with your voice, of being Latinx while being American.
+This outlook has stayed with Garcia as she’s catapulted into the limelight, with an NPR Tiny Desk Concert, a spot on President Obama’s end-of 2019 playlist, and songwriting credits for original STARZ drama Vida now to her name.
+Two years in the making, Cha Cha Palace is the result of Garcia’s daily experience of finding her own sense of identity and place, feeling torn between saying and doing, of being a voice and speaking with your voice, of being Latinx while being American.
 “The U.S. is a country made up of people from other countries,” says Garcia.
 “In my case, I’m American, but I am also Mexican & Salvadoran because of my family blood.
 Seems like people in power are concerned with preserving some sort of ideal American identity.
 The irony here is that I am just as much a part of that identity–to knock my family and I down is to knock down all of America’s history.”